pommicket/camlet/README.md

 version with `make release` (outputs `release/camlet`), and install it with `make install`, or e.g. `INSTALL_PREFIX=~/.local make install` to customize the installation directory (default: `/usr/local`).
 You can also build the .deb installer with `make camlet.deb`.

+# Debugging

+- Known issue: pulseaudio audio capturing is broken on some versions of SDL2 https://github.com/libsdl-org/SDL/issues/9706.
+This bug has been fixed now, so hopefully it will make it to your computer soon.

+If you find a bug, please create an issue on GitHub; it will be helpful to have your settings and log file, located in `~/.config/camlet`.

+You can try deleting/renaming your settings file as a temporary solution, to reset camlet to its default settings.